ajayago/NCMF_bioinformatics/NCMF/README.md

 -- experiments/

-doc folder - holds scripts to run NCMF for arbitrary datasets
+data_preparation folder - holds scripts to convert data in the form of triplets and matrices into a format that can be used by NCMF

+datasets folder - holds all samples generated from the datasets on which experiments were carried out

 src folder - contains all relevant functions and classes to perform NCMF training and evaluation